CSharpForUnrealEngine5/.github/profile/README.md

 that generates C++ for Unreal Engine 5.
 It also includes several examples of simple games for Unreal Engine 5 implemented (primarily) in C#.

+If you need help or have questions, please post in our [Discussions/Help section](https://github.com/orgs/CSharpForUnrealEngine5/discussions/categories/help)

 There are two repositories that are available:

 [CsToCpp](https://github.com/CSharpForUnrealEngine5/CsToCpp) - This contains the C# to C++ transpilor